pandem2/pandem-source/README.md

 # Defining sources o monitor
 PANDEM-Source comes with a list of predefined sources it can monitor, but they are not all enabled by default.
-In order to to it you have to manually activate them with the 'setup' command.
+In order to use them them you have to manually activate them with the 'setup' command.
 ## See all avaiable sources

 ```